 Can the UK participate in the Unitary Patent System after a Brexit?

-The Unitary Patent System is based on the UPC Agreement, which established the jurisdiction of the UPC, and EU Regulations relating to the creation of the Unitary Patent and the applicable language regime.
+The Unitary Patent System is based on: (i) the UPC Agreement, which established the jurisdiction of the UPC; and (ii) EU Regulations relating to the creation of the Unitary Patent and the applicable language regime.

 Through its participation in the UK’s Intellectual Property Lawyers' Association, Linklaters (along with the IP Federation and the Chartered Institute of Patent Attorneys), instructed leading counsel Richard Gordon Q.C. and Tom Pascoe, both of Brick Court Chambers, to consider whether the UK can participate in the Unitary Patent and UPC after a Brexit.
+The full text of that opinion is available here.
 Counsel’s view is consistent with our own (as set out above).
-In particular, the CJEU’s Opinion 1/09 does not necessarily rule out the UK’s continued participation.
-The full text of the opinion is available here.